raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 title: "ZeroDivisionError"
 ---

-If your program tries to calculate the speed of the ISS you'll need to make sure that it doesn't try to divide by zero when it tries to calculate the speed.
-This can happen when the image time fields field are rounded to the nearest second (such as when using the `datetime_digitized` field as in the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed) project).
+If your program tries to calculate the speed of the ISS, you will need to make sure that it doesn't try to divide by zero when it tries to calculate the speed.
+This can happen when the image time fields are rounded to the nearest second (such as when using the `datetime_digitized` field, as in the [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed) project).
 If your code takes two photos in less than one second, they might appear to have the same timestamp, which will cause a `ZeroDivisionError` and make your program crash.

 To stop this, you can add a `sleep` command to your code.
-This makes sure there is at least a one second gap between each photo:
+This will ensure that there is at least a 1-second gap between each photo:

 ```python
 from time import sleep